chef-boneyard/chef-rfc/rfc1-in_parallel.md

 If a resource action in a parallel group fails, the parallel group will run all other actions to completion (or failure) before exiting the recipe.

+### Group notifications

+When the entire group finishes, it is sometimes desirable to send a single notification.
+The `subscribes` and `notifies` primitives work inside a `resource_group` (whether it is serial or parallel) and if *any* resource is changed, the group will send the notification.

 ## Future Features

 ### Thread pool configuration